The estate is located in Saint-Emilion

-in the same area (Bordeaux).
-Five today closely spaced goods with the name part Corbin belonged once to a possession, whose origin dates back to the 15th century.
-Legend has it that the area adjoining Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376) referred to as the "Black Prince".
-Since 1959, the estate has been owned by Jean Noël Boidron.
-The formerly classified as "Grand Cru Classé" operation was outclassed in 2012.
+in the area of the same name (Bordeaux).
+Five of today's closely spaced estates with the Corbin name once belonged to an estate that dates back to the 15th century.
+According to legend, the area adjacent to Pomerol once belonged to the Prince of Wales and Edward von Woodstock (1330-1376), known as the "Black Prince".
+The estate in question has been owned by Jean Noël Boidron since 1959.
+The company, formerly classified as "Grand Cru Classé", was declassified in 2012.
 The vineyards cover seven hectares and are planted with the varieties Merlot (65%), Cabernet Franc (30%) and Cabernet Sauvignon (5%).
-The long-lived red wine is aged 12 to 18 months in new barriques.
+The long-lived red wine is aged in new barriques for 12 to 18 months.
 The second wine is called "Les Abeilles".